-Hailed by the New York Times for a voice that is "fully powered and persuasively expressive”, Matthew Worth is quickly becoming the baritone of choice for innovative productions and contemporary works on the operatic leading edge.
-Earlier this year, he created the role of Raymond Shaw in the world premiere of The Manchurian Candidate with Minnesota Opera.
-Opera News raved, “He sang beautifully, particularly in the upper reaches of his voice, with perfect diction.”
-In 2015-16 he leads another highly anticipated world premiere with Fort Worth Opera as John F. Kennedy in David T. Little & Royce Vavrek’s JFK – an intimate portrait of the President and First Lady on the eve of the President’s fateful trip to Dallas.
+Hailed by The New York Times for a voice that is "fully powered and persuasively expressive”, Matthew Worth is quickly becoming the baritone of choice for innovative productions and contemporary works on the operatic leading edge.
+Last season, he created the title role in the world premiere of JFK with Fort Worth Opera.
+Opera News praised, “In appearance and voice, Matthew Worth, as JFK, has the All-American charisma and power you expect from a twentieth-century president.”
+This season he will lead another highly anticipated world premiere with Beth Morrison Projects as the Young Monk in Scott Wheeler’s Naga--part of Cerise Jacobs epic Ouroboros Trilogy.

-Also lauded for his work in the standard operatic repertoire, Matthew’s Guglielmo (Così fan tutte) was deemed “vocally impeccable…open and incisive” by Boston Classical Review.
+Also lauded for his work in the standard operatic repertoire, Matthew’s Guglielmo (Così fan tutte) was deemed “vocally impeccable…open and incisive” by the Boston Classical Review.
 Other notable roles include Figaro (Il barbiere di Siviglia), Mercutio (Roméo et Juliette), Valentin (Faust), Harlequin (Ariadne auf Naxos), and Tarquinius (The Rape of Lucretia).
 He has performed leading roles at Santa Fe Opera, Lyric Opera of Chicago, Washington National Opera, Castleton Festival, Tanglewood Festival, Pittsburgh Opera, Boston Lyric Opera, and Opera Theatre of Saint Louis, under such luminary conductors as James Levine, Lorin Maazel, and Sir Andrew Davis.

-01/2016– PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.
+08/2016– PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.

-MODIFIED VERSIONS MUST BE APPROVED BY BARRETT ARTISTS
+MODIFIED VERSIONS MUST BE APPROVED BY BARRETT ARTISTS.